About Records of London's Livery Companies Online (ROLLCO).

 The Goldsmiths' Company

 The sources used to obtain information on the membership of The Goldsmiths' Company include Apprenticeship Registers, Court Books and a biographical calendar known as The Black Book.
-The data available in ROLLCO was originally created during the course of another project, the 1682 Mark Plate project being undertaken by Dr David Mitchell, which has been investigating the membership of The Goldsmiths’ Company during the seventeenth century.
-Information about individual members’ apprenticeships and Freedoms were extracted from the material gathered by this project, and the data were restructured for incorporation into ROLLCO.
-At the moment the data cover the period 1600-1700.
+The data available in ROLLCO were originally created during the course of another project, the 1682 Mark Plate project being undertaken by Dr David Mitchell, which has been investigating the membership of The Goldsmiths' Company and the nature of the goldsmith's trade during the seventeenth century.
+Information about individual members' apprenticeships and Freedoms were extracted from the material gathered by this project, and the data were restructured for incorporation into ROLLCO.
+A subsequent update added records of apprenticeships drawn from the Company's Apprenticeship Binding Register 4, which covers the period 1690-1708.

 The Mercers' Company

-The records of apprenticeship bindings and Freedom admissions to the Mercers' have been created from two main sources: the Index of Apprentices, and Index of Members.
-The Index of Apprentices (which runs up to the 1880s when apprenticeships were abolished) is derived from the Warden’s Account books (from 1390), the Acts of Court (from 1453) and apprenticeship registers.
+The records of apprenticeship bindings and Freedom admissions to the Mercers' have been created from two main sources: the Index of Apprentices, and the Index of Members.
+The Index of Apprentices (which runs up to the 1880s when apprenticeships were abolished) is derived from the Warden's Account books (from 1390), the Acts of Court (from 1453) and apprenticeship registers across the period.

 The Freedom admissions are derived firstly from a document called Names of Freemen of the Mercers' Company from 1347 (also known as the 'Coke’s List') which was first compiled in 1528 by the clerk John Coke and was updated by successive clerks until 1915.
 Information is also derived from members registers which date from the 18th century to the present day, and the Acts of Court.
 A number of early medieval freemen (dating before the earliest Company records) have been identified by Dr Anne Sutton, a former archivist of the Mercers' Company, during her research into the medieval company.